 Cons

-- DDU-based pricing is difficult to estimate and predict; usage-based charges can grow quickly without clear visibility.
+- DDU-based pricing is difficult to estimate; usage-based charges can grow quickly with increasing data volumes

 Best For